 GISMA Business School, the German International Graduate School of Management and Administration, was founded on initiative by former German Chancellor Gerhard Schröder in 1999.

-During the period from its inception in 1999 to 2013, GISMA offered full-time and executive MBA programs in cooperation with Purdue University, Indiana, USA and from 2008 to 2013 also with Leibniz Universität Hannover (LUH), one of the largest public universities in Northern Germany.
+From 1999 to 2013, GISMA offered full-time and executive MBA programs in cooperation with Purdue University, Indiana, USA and from 2008 to 2013 also with Leibniz Universität Hannover (LUH), one of the largest public universities in Northern Germany.
 A Weekend MBA program was offered with LUH until 2015.

-In August 2013, GISMA was acquired by Global University Systems B.V.
-(GUS) and is now part of the GUS global alliance of institutions of higher education.
-Founded in 2003, and reorganised in 2012, GUS is an international group aiming at empowering higher education institutions with the tools needed to gain global presence.
-With over 40,000 current students globally, GUS’s portfolio ranges from business, finance and law to arts and hospitality courses, delivered at vocational, undergraduate, postgraduate and executive levels at international campuses and online.
+In August 2013, GISMA was acquired by Global University Systems (GUS) and is now part of the GUS global alliance of institutions of higher education.
+Founded in 2003 and reorganised in 2012, GUS is an international group aiming at empowering higher education institutions with the tools needed to gain global presence.
+With over 40,000 current students globally, GUS’s portfolio ranges from business, finance and law to arts and hospitality courses, delivered at vocational, undergraduate, postgraduate and executive levels across international campuses and online.

 Since May 2014, GISMA has been offering the MBA programme in cooperation with the AMBA-accredited Maastricht School of Management (MSM).
 In May 2015, GISMA also partnered with MSM to offer the Master in Management programme.
-MSM shares GISMA’s international mission and focus, and the partnership thrives on complementarity and synergies between the two schools.
+MSM shares GISMA’s international mission and focus, and the partnership thrives on complementarity between the two schools.

-Grenoble Ecole de Management (GEM) is triple-accredited, an honour shared by less than 1% of the world’s elite business schools.
+Grenoble Ecole de Management (GEM) is triple-accredited - an honour shared by less than 1% of the world’s elite business schools.
 GEM’s triple accreditation includes: AMBA (Association of MBA’s), EQUIS (European Quality Improvement System), AACSB (Association to Advance Collegiate Schools of Business).